Italian health insurance card: Exceptions

-Prior to the end of September 2013, the people of the region of Lombardy might have been in possession of a document, called the (CRS-SISS), which had, in addition to a magnetic stripe, a smart chip to facilitate making payments in the form of a cash card (subject to an individual's request for activation).
+Prior to the end of September 2013, the people in Lombardy might have been in possession of a document, called the (CRS-SISS), which had, in addition to a magnetic stripe, a smart chip to facilitate making payments in the form of a cash card (subject to an individual's request for activation).
 The CRS-SISS differed aesthetically from the national health insurance cards in regards to colors (shades of yellow / orange), to the use of different graphics, different arrangement of text, and in regards to the absence of the three characters in Braille to 6 points for the blind.
 Through special card reader, people could use the CRS-SISS to access online services provided by government.
 The CRS-SISS has been gradually replaced by the smart card version of the national health insurance card.